pivotal/docs-tap/workloads/iterate-functions.md

 ## <a id="live-update"></a> Live update your application

-Deploy your function application to view it updating live on the cluster to demonstrate how code changes are going to behave on a production cluster early in the development process.
+Deploy your function application to view it updating live on the cluster.
+This demonstrates how code changes will behave on a production cluster early in the development process.

 To live update your application: